INVESTOR ALERT: Kirby McInerney LLP Reminds Investors that Securities Class Action Lawsuits Have Been Filed on Behalf of Alfi, Inc. (ALF, ALFIW) Investors and Encourages Investors to Contact the Firm Before January 31, 2022

-The law firm of Kirby+McInerney+LLP reminds investors that a class action lawsuit has been filed in the U.S. District Court for the Southern District of Florida on behalf of those who acquired Alfi, Inc. (“Alfi” or the “Company”) (NASDAQ: ALF, ALFIW) common stock or warrants pursuant and/or traceable to the Offering Documents (defined below) issued in connection with the Company’s May 4, 2021 initial public offering (“IPO” or “Offering”); and/or (b) Alfi securities between May 4, 2021 and November 15, 2021, both dates inclusive (the “Class Period”).
+NEW YORK, Dec.
+14, 2021 (GLOBE NEWSWIRE) -- The law firm of Kirby McInerney LLP reminds investors that a class action lawsuit has been filed in the U.S. District Court for the Southern District of Florida on behalf of those who acquired Alfi, Inc. (“Alfi” or the “Company”) ( ALF, ALFIW) common stock or warrants pursuant and/or traceable to the Offering Documents (defined below) issued in connection with the Company’s May 4, 2021 initial public offering (“IPO” or “Offering”); and/or (b) Alfi securities between May 4, 2021 and November 15, 2021, both dates inclusive (the “Class Period”).
 Investors have until January 31, 2022 to apply to the Court to be appointed as lead plaintiff in the lawsuit.

 Alfi provides interactive artificial intelligence and machine learning software solutions.